llahellec/de-spotify/README.md

 ## Why?

 You know what streaming has become.

-Own your music, support artists directly on sites like [Bandcamp](https://bandcamp.com), CD rips, FLAC on your hard drive.
+Instead: Own your music, support artists directly ([Bandcamp](https://bandcamp.com) ), use CD rips, and FLAC's on your hard drive.

 **The problem:** Fixed cost of switching is high when you have thousands of saved songs.